ropensci/drake/README.md

 The R community likes to emphasize reproducibility, which one could interpret to mean [scientific replicability](https://en.wikipedia.org/wiki/Replication_crisis), literate programming with [knitr](https://yihui.name/knitr/), or version control with [git](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control).
 But internal consistency is important too.
 Reproducibility carries the promise that your output matches the code and data it came from.

+## Concrete evidence of re-creatability

 Suppose you are reviewing someone else's data analysis project for reproducibility.
 You scrutinize it carefully, noting that the datasets are available and the documentation is thorough.
 But could you re-create the results yourself without the help of the original author?
-With `drake`, this is easy to check.
+With `drake`, it is quick and easy to check.

 ```r
 make(my_plan)